djalbat/yapp/README.md

 ### Overall styles

-A handful of overall CSS properties, mainly relating to font colours, can be overridden directly.
+The following styles can be overridden.
 The most elegant way to do this is with programmatic styles.
 You can take the following approach, for example:

 ```
 "use strict";